Published: August 21, 2020 | Last Updated: May 26, 2025

 But what about the Anton Bauer V-mount locks?

-While AB mount batteries are the professional standard for US cinematographers, V-mount batteries have become more popular in recent years.
+While AB-mount batteries are the professional standard for US cinematographers, V-mount batteries have become more popular recently.

-It should be no surprise, then, that Anton Bauer even launched their own line of V-mount batteries, called the Titon and Dionic XT series respectively, as well as converters from one battery mount to the other, which you can find here on Adorama.
+It should be no surprise, then, that Anton Bauer even launched its own line of V-mount batteries, the Titon and Dionic XT series, respectively, as well as converters from one battery mount to the other, which you can find here on Adorama.

-I haven’t read as much complaints about these AB V-mount batteries.
+I haven’t read as many complaints about these AB V-mount batteries.

-However, I have heard some mention of the Titon line having some issues between the battery and the charger not 100% always working together.
+However, I have heard some mention of the Titon line having some issues with the battery and charger not always working together 100%.
 So you might want to look into this further before you buy.

 Why might you pick V-mount over AB?

 There are a few compelling reasons why you might want to forgo the industry hype about the AB mounts and go with a V-mount instead.
-For starters, you might be limited to a V-lock system by your surroundings.
+For starters, your surroundings might limit you to a V-lock system.

 As one user reported: